 “Raising funding for a biotech company is always challenging, and this time has been no exception.
 While it has been difficult, a positive outcome of this round is that we were oversubscribed.
 This indicates that it is a good time for biotech funding,” Ganju said.

-the firm will use the funding corpus to support its commercialisation efforts over the next two years following the phase two clinical trials.
+The firm will use the funding corpus to support its commercialisation efforts over the next two years following the phase two clinical trials.
 “After that, we can pursue a larger funding round to commercialise the drug independently, which will necessitate another set of clinical trials.
 Alternatively, we could partner with a pharmaceutical company to co-develop the drug, which would help expand its reach.
 Once commercialised, the drug can reach a wider audience both domestically and globally,” she added.

 pi Ventures, which led the round through its $85 million fund, has made at least 13 investments from the fund, with another 10-15 more to go, managing director Roopan Aulakh told DealStreetAsia.